 The children you work with thrive on the activity they find in their early care settings.
-Springfield College's School of Professional and Continuing Studies mirrors that energy in the authentic learning experiences you and your classmates will find in this program.
+Springfield College's School of Professional and Continuing Studies mirrors that energy in our authentic learning experience.

-Our students tell us that the convenience of a weekend program allowed them to continue working while earning their degree.
-That was important to them in choosing a program, but what they found invaluable were the experiences they shared with Springfield College faculty and classmates who were working in, or had worked in, early childhood classrooms.
+Our students tell us that the convenience of our program allowed them to continue working while earning their degree.
+What they found invaluable were the experiences they shared with Springfield College faculty and classmates.
 They also depended on the credits they earned for their trainings, which made graduating in 16 to 24 months possible.

-The mission of the early childhood education (ages 0-6) concentration is to educate students to serve as early childhood professionals who create high quality, collaborative, comprehension, consistent, culturally congruent environments for all children; and to educate students to support and validate parents and families, so that communities will be empowered to achieve social and economic justice.
+The mission of the early childhood education concentration is to educate students to serve as high quality early childhood professionals.
+We educate students to support and validate parents and families, so that communities will be empowered to achieve social and economic justice.

 NOTE: The early childhood concentration does not lead to teacher licensure or certification.
 Prospective students who are interested in teacher licensure or certification are encouraged to contact the Department of Education of the respective state for information.

 Choose a fully online early childhood education program or a hybrid program, which includes a mix of online and in-class courses.
 Whichever you choose, we are prepared to support you.
 Please note that all concentration courses are delivered online.

 These classes take place Tuesday and Thursday evenings (typically twice per month) and feature additional online coursework.

 These classes take place Saturdays and Sundays (typically twice per month) and feature additional online coursework.